RT-GuIDE: Real-Time Gaussian Splatting for Information-Driven Exploration: Related Work

-In this work, we instead consider the active mapping problem with a learned map representation.
-Bayesian neural networks~\cite{pan2022activenerf, lee2024bayesian} and deep ensembles~\cite{he2023active, 9812423} are common approaches for estimating uncertainty in learned representations. \cite{liu2019neural, sudhakar2022uncertainty} use the idea of computing the uncertainty based on consecutive measurements from a moving robot in contrast to train multiple models in the traditional ensemble frameworks.
-Radiance field representations provide additional possibilities for estimating uncertainty through the volumetric rendering process~\cite{Lee2022nerf3drecon}. \cite{hu2024cgslam} uses the difference between rendered depth and observations, and the alignment of $\alpha$-blended and median depth as measures of uncertainty. ~\cite{jiang2023fisherrfactiveviewselection} leverages Fisher information to compute pixel-wise uncertainty on rendered images.
-Where prior work in implicit and radiance field representations use indirect methods like ensembles and rendering for estimating uncertainty in the representation, a map represented by Gaussians encodes physical parameters of the scene, which motivates estimating information from the Gaussian parameters directly.
+\textbf{Active Mapping.} The problem of exploration and active \gls{slam} has been widely studied in the past decade.
+The classical exploration framework uses a model-based approach to actively navigate towards frontiers~\cite{yamauchi1997frontier} or waypoints that have the highest information gain~\cite{LukasIG, alexis2020MP,he2023active}.
+Some recent work combines the idea of frontier exploration and the information-driven approach to further improve efficiency~\cite{zhou2021fuel, yuezhantao2023seer, ral24_active_3d_slam}.
+However, most of the existing work developed their approaches based on classical map representations.
+In this work, we instead consider the active mapping problem with a 3DGS representation.
+Bayesian neural networks~\cite{pan2022activenerf, lee2024bayesian} and deep ensembles~\cite{he2023active} are common approaches for estimating uncertainty in learned representations.
+Radiance field representations provide additional possibilities for estimating uncertainty through the volumetric rendering process~\cite{Lee2022nerf3drecon}.
+NARUTO~\cite{feng2024naruto} uses an uncertainty-learning module to quantify uncertainty for active reconstruction.
+CG-SLAM~\cite{hu2024cgslam} uses the difference between rendered depth and observations, and the alignment of $\alpha$-blended and median depth as measures of uncertainty.
+FisherRF~\cite{jiang2023fisherrfactiveviewselection} leverages Fisher information to compute pixel-wise uncertainty on rendered images.
+Where prior work in implicit and radiance field representations use indirect methods like ensembles and rendering for estimating uncertainty in the representation, a map represented by Gaussians encodes physical parameters of the scene, which motivates estimating information from the Gaussian parameters directly without rendering.